port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/datetime.md

 ---
-sidebar_position: 18
+sidebar_position: 5
-description: URL is a data type used to save links to websites
+description: Datetime is a data type used to reference a date and time
 ---

-import ApiRef from "../../../../api-reference/\_learn_more_reference.mdx"
+import ApiRef from "/docs/api-reference/\_learn_more_reference.mdx"

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# URL
+# Datetime

-URL is a data type used to save links to websites.
+Datetime is a data type used to reference a date and time.

-## 💡 Common url usage
+## 💡 Common datetime usage

-The URL property type can be used to store a link to any web resource, for example:
+The datetime property type can be used to store any date and time, for example:

-- Link to Datadog dashboard
-- Link to Sentry tracing
-- Link to pull request
+- Deployment time
+- Release time
+- Last incident date
+- Creation timestamp

-In this [live demo](https://demo.getport.io/domains) example, we can see the `Domain Docs` URL property. 🎬
+In this [live demo](https://demo.getport.io/services) example, we can see the `Last Update` datetime property. 🎬

 ## API definition

 <Tabs groupId="api-definition" queryString defaultValue="basic" values={[
 {label: "Basic", value: "basic"},
-{label: "Enum", value: "enum"},
 {label: "Array", value: "array"}
 ]}>